apache/pekko-http/docs/src/main/paradox/client-side/index.md

   recommended for particular use cases.

-You can interact with different API levels at the same time and, independently of which API level you choose, Akka HTTP will happily handle many thousand concurrent connections to a single or many different hosts.
+You can interact with different API levels at the same time and, independently of which API level you choose, Apache Pekko HTTP will happily handle many thousand concurrent connections to a single or many different hosts.

 @@toc { depth=3 }